-Figure 3-53 shows clock resource sharing across multiple instantiations of the core when using GMII at 1 Gb/s.
-For all instantiations, gtx_clk can be shared between multiple cores, resulting in a common clock domain across the device.
+Figure 3-58 shows clock resource sharing across multiple instantiations of the core when using GMII at 1 Gb/s.
+For all instantiations, $gtx_clk$ can be shared between multiple cores, resulting in a common clock domain across the device.
 The receiver clocks cannot be shared.
-Each core is provided with its own local version of $gmii_rx_clk$ from the connected external PHY device as shown in Figure 3-53.
+Each core is provided with its own local version of $gmii_rx_clk$ from the connected external PHY device as shown in Figure 3-58.

-Figure 3-53 illustrates two cores.
-However, more can be added using the same principal.
-This is done by instantiating the cores using the block level (from the example design) and sharing gtx_clk across all instantiations.
+The upper core instance has been generated with the Shared Logic option enabled, and for the GMII this instantiates an IDELAYCTRL as illustrated.
+The other core instances have been generated without the Shared Logic option enabled (because only a single instance of an IDELAYCTRL is usually required per design).
+Figure 3-58 illustrates three cores.
+However, more can be added using the same principle.
+This is done by instantiating further cores without the Shared Logic option and sharing gtx\clk across all instantiations.
 The receiver clock, which cannot be shared, is unique for every instance of the core.

-Figure 3-53: Clock Resource Sharing for 1 Gb/s GMII in 7 Series Devices
+Figure 3-58: Clock Resource Sharing for 1 Gb/s GMII in 7 Series Devices